croqaz/achaea.js/docs/Events.md

 ### items:update

-Emitted when the room items are updated, eg: someone drops or picks up something.
+Emitted when the room items are updated, eg: someone drops or picks up something, but ALSO when a denizen/NPC enters or leaves the room. (yes, denizens are items when it comes to GMCP)

 It is used by the interface to display the room items.